 Phase I applications are due by the date posted on the message accompanying the application package.
-The Recruiting Assessment and Selection (RAS) staff does an initial review of the applications for completeness and convenes a review board.
+The Assessment Director does an initial review of the applications for completeness and convenes a review board.
 Invitations are sent to selected individuals with Phase II reporting instructions.

-The RAS staff designates the candidate team leader.
+The Assessment Director designates the candidate team leader.
 The team is encouraged to begin team building via email and other means.
 The more cohesive the team is prior to arrival, the better the team interaction will be during Phase II and enhancing everyone's chances to be selected.
-The team leader is the primary means of contacting the RAS staff for assessment-related matters.
-The RAS staff is your definitive resource for all policy, continuity and information on Phase II.
+The team leader is the primary means of contacting the Assessment Director for assessment-related matters.
+The Assessment Director is your definitive resource for all policy, continuity and information on Phase II.

-All non-invited applicants will receive feedback on their applications from the RAS staff.
-If you do not hear from a member of the RAS staff within 45 days of submitting your application, contact them for details.
+All non-invited applicants will receive feedback on their applications from the Assessment Director.
+If you do not hear from the Assessment Director within 45 days of submitting your application, contact him for details.